-At Meteora we are as transparent as possible while leading buyers towards lucrative and measurable ROI.
+At Meteora we are as transparent as possible while leading buyers toward lucrative and measurable ROI.
 This is how geofencing reporting should be:

 Final notes on geofencing and mobile ad units:

-Both post-view and post-click methodologies apply with geofencing as it is a heavily branding based channel.
+Both post-view and post-click methodologies apply to geofencing as it is a heavily branding-based channel.
 Mobile users are often not location static.
-Creatives need to be mindful of font-size and calls to action to ensure quick and assertive hand holding towards engaging with your ad.
-Mobile ads are often mis-clicked due to screen space constraints so it is extremely common for sessions to show up blank in non-log-level analytics software packages such as Google Analytics.
-Use HTTP level tracking to measure drop off!
+Creatives need to be mindful of font size and calls to action to ensure quick and assertive hand-holding toward engaging with your ad.
+Mobile ads are often misclicked due to screen space constraints so it is extremely common for sessions to show up blank in non-log-level analytics software packages such as Google Analytics.
+Use HTTP level tracking to measure drop-off!
 This result is also common due to page load times being slow for landing pages that are not fully optimized by the advertiser.
 This causes the analytics tag to not fully load before a session spanning as long as even 10 seconds to be counted.
 3rd party analytics tags are extremely dependent on load times/ internet connection and where they are placed in your landing page code.
 Please ask us for advice if you wish for us to offer tips to help your landing page perform better in a mobile advertising environment.